EPA Issues Final SNUR for Certain Multiwalled Carbon Nanotubes

 On August 18, 2021, the U.S. Environmental Protection Agency (EPA) issued several significant new use rules (SNUR) under the Toxic Substances Control Act (TSCA) for chemical substances that were the subject of premanufacture notices (PMN), including the chemical substance identified generically as multiwalled carbon nanotubes (PMN P-18-182).
 86 Fed.
 Reg.
 46133.
 The SNUR requires persons who intend to manufacture (defined by statute to include import) or process multiwalled carbon nanotubes (PMN P-18-182) for an activity that is designated as a significant new use to notify EPA at least 90 days before commencing that activity.
 The requirements of the SNUR do not apply to quantities of the substance that have been:

-- Incorporated or embedded into a polymer matrix that itself has been reacted (cured); or
+- Embedded or incorporated into a polymer matrix that itself has been reacted (cured);

-- Embedded in a permanent solid polymer form that is not intended to undergo further processing except for mechanical processing.
+- Embedded in a permanent solid/polymer form that is not intended to undergo further processing, except mechanical processing; or